Prosecutors say they will not retry an Arizona rancher accused of murder near the US-Mexico border

-The jurors in the case against George Alan Kelly were unable to reach a unanimous decision on a verdict after more than two days of deliberation.
+The jurors in the trial of George Alan Kelly were unable to reach a unanimous decision on a verdict after more than two days of deliberation.
 Santa Cruz County Superior Court Judge Thomas Fink declared a mistrial on April 22.

 After the mistrial, the Santa Cruz County Attorney’s Office had the option to retry Kelly — or to drop the case.